tabulify/tabulify/tower/doc/jooq.md

 * then read the schema and generate each time
 We added on it then on schema change via Java code.

-The generation time is not short.
+* The generation time is not short.
+* The idea can help us parse our query and detect errors early.

-We just create our own table and sql generation.
+For these reasons, we just create our own table and sql generation.

 ie
+server:
 * update flyway script
 * update our table abstraction
+* update the Pojo
+* update GraphQL
+frontend:
+* update Javascript Type
+* update the GraphQL Query

 ## Archive